bloomdata-com-my/datasets/README.md

   +---+----------------------------+-----------+----------------+------------------+
   ```

-- Merge `products` table with `product_category_name_translation` table to update product category names from Portugues to English.
+- Merge `products` DataFrame with `llm_product_category_name_translation` table to update product category names from Portugues to English.

 - Checking data type consistency, missing values, and duplicate values after joining.
   > - The merged DataFrame shows an increase in missing and duplicate values, particularly in the `product_category_name_english` column.